-Georgia Hospital Association Report Indicates $49 Billion Economic Impact
+Georgia Hospital Association Report Indicates $54 Billion Economic Impact

 “Hospitals benefit just about all of us, whether directly or indirectly.
-Aside from impressive statistics, like the delivery of more than 120,000 babies and having nearly 5.3 million emergency room visits in 2016, Georgia hospitals also contributed $49 billion to local and state economies in the same year, according to the most recent economic impact report by GHA.
+Aside from impressive statistics, like the delivery of more than 121,000 babies and admitting nearly 4.3 million emergency room visits in 2017, Georgia hospitals also contributed over $54 billion to local and state economies, according to the most recent economic impact report by GHA,” said Haupert.

 Unfortunately, many hospitals have been forced to close due to dire fiscal strain.
 Since 2012, nine Georgia hospitals have closed and others, especially those in rural areas, are fighting to keep their doors open.

-- 40 percent of all hospitals in Georgia had negative total margins; and
+- 44 percent of all hospitals in Georgia had negative total margins; and

 - 50 percent of all hospitals in Georgia showed operating losses on direct patient care.